Skilsaw

-SKILSAW Power Tools (since 1924) is a manufacturer of cutting technology serving the professional construction market.
+SKILSAW Power Tools is a manufacturer of circular saw-cutting technology serving the professional construction market.
+Since 2017, SKILSAW's headquarters has been located in Naperville, Illinois.

 History

-SKILSAW Power Tools was founded in 1924 by Edmond Michel.
-With the invention of its flagship tool, the SKILSAW Model E, equipped with an 8-inch blade, It was the world’s first portable circular saw.
-This saw's invention also spurred the use of worm drive gearing, a dual-field motor, and die-cast aluminium motor housing.
-In 1937, its successor, the SKILSAW Model 77, became the benchmark of portable saws, along with the SKILSAW Model 87 circular saws, and continues to be used on jobsites across the United States.
+SKILSAW was founded in 1924 by Edmond Michel and Joseph W. Sullivan.
+Originally dubbed "The Michel Electric Handsaw Company," the company was renamed to SKILSAW Incorporated in 1926 after Michel left.
+In 1928, the SKILSAW Model E was invented by Art Emmons.
+The Model E was equipped with an 8-inch blade and was the world’s first portable circular saw.
+This saw's invention also spurred the use of worm drive gearing, a dual-field motor, and die-cast aluminum motor housing.
+In 1937, its successor, the SKILSAW Model 77, became the benchmark of portable saws, along with the SKILSAW Model 87 circular saws, and it continues to be used on job sites across the United States.

 During the post-war era, the company expanded and began producing bench top tools and tools for a do-it-yourself audience.
 The company name was changed from SKILSAW Inc. to SKIL Corporation in 1952.
 Then, in November 2014, SKIL rebranded, making SKILSAW the brand serving the professional construction market and SKIL the brand serving the consumer do-it-yourself market.